 Beyond that, every state has different laws for adult and child passengers.
 Arizona, for instance, requires all front seat passengers to buckle up, but back seat passengers over 15 years of age are not required to do so.
 Not true in Texas.
 Texas requires all front and rear passengers to wear a seatbelt and enforcement officers can stop and ticket you at any time for failure to do so.

 So, if you are from Arizona and are traveling in Texas, can you get a ticket for not wearing a seat belt in the back of the RV?
 Absolutely!
-Seat belt laws are enforced by the state in which you are travelling and you must follow the laws of that state.
+Seat belt laws are enforced by the state in which you are traveling and you must follow the laws of that state.

 How are you to keep up with all these differences?
 Our suggestion (and it is a good one) is that every passenger wear a seat belt in a moving vehicle.
 This protects you and your fellow passengers.
 In the event of a sudden stoppage or change in direction, all unsecured passengers (and pets) become projectiles inside the vehicle.
 Unbelted passengers can cause great harm to other passengers, especially the driver who may not be able to regain control of the vehicle when hit by an unrestrained passenger.
 Seatbelts save the lives of well over 10,000 people annually.
 It is the safe thing to do.